 To qualify for Innocent Spouse Relief the IRS requires that you did not know about the incorrectly reported income, credit or expense nor had no reason to know about it.
 The error has to be to an item of your spouse's, such as if he or she misreported income or misstated business expenses.
 Under Equitable Relief, the IRS will consider your knowledge in deciding whether you can get Equitable Relief, but it is only one of many of your circumstances they will consider.
 If your spouse omitted reporting interest from an account he or she had opened in your name without your knowledge, you might be eligible for Equitable Relief but not Innocent Spouse Relief.

 Innocent Spouse Relief is not available when you correctly reported your income, credits and expenses, but your spouse underpaid your taxes when he or she mailed in your return.
 Equitable Relief is available in underpayment situations.

 The third type of relief is Equitable Relief.
-If you apply for either Innocent Spouse Relief or Relief by Separation of Liability and do not qualify for those types of relief, the IRS will automatically consider you for Equitable Relief.
+If you apply for either Innocent Spouse Relief or Relief by Separation of Liability and do not qualify for those types of relief, you may qualify for Equitable Relief.